Behaviour Management Policy

 - To treat all members of the school community with the utmost respect.

-- To create the best learning environment through positive behaviour, teamwork and co-operation.
+- To create the best holistic learning environment through positive behaviour, teamwork and co-operation.

-- To value each and every member of the school community as unique and take every opportunity to recognise their individual talents, skills and achievements.
+- To value each and every member of the school community as unique and take every opportunity to recognise their individual characters, talents, skills and achievements.

 - To manage unacceptable behaviour with consistency and through interaction with the child.

 Our aim is to help children to become self-disciplined and take responsibility for their own behaviour.
 We focus on positive and acceptable behaviour and the personal fulfilment that this gives to the individual.
-The development of social skills, strong Christian values and high self-esteem underpin this policy.
+The development of social skills, strong Christian values and high self-esteem underpin this policy and therefore result in positive behaviour across the school.

 - A happy, safe, forgiving, and encouraging learning community.

 - Good adult and peer role models of caring, respectful and co-operative behaviour.

-- A learning environment which demands that each individual maximises their potential, skills and talents in all areas of school life.
+- An engaging and enjoyable learning environment where individuals maximise their potential, skills and talents in all areas of school life.

 - A system, ethos and values that recognise and reward achievement and positive behaviour.

 - Acceptance by all adults in the school of a common responsibility for maintaining good discipline and promoting this policy.